ilonahetsevich/ilonahetsevich/README.md

 ## 🙋‍♀️ About Me

-- 📊 I'm currently a data analyst at Cisco Systems, based in Portugal.
+- 📊 I'm currently a data analyst at PagerDuty, based in Portugal.
 - ✏ I post regularly on my [LinkedIn](https://www.linkedin.com/in/ilonahetsevich/) page.
 - ✉ I write on [Medium](https://medium.com/@ihetsevi).